Safety Lessons from a Fatal Helicopter Bird Strike: PHI Sikorsky S-76C++ N748P Contracted to Shell Oil

 - A-10-140 to the FAA: Evaluate the feasibility of requiring manufacturers to equip new helicopters, built under the old certification requirements, with windshields that meet the current bird-strike requirements.
 This was also closed when the FAA responded that this was potentially impractical.

 - A-10-141 to the FAA: Require helicopter manufacturers to develop helicopter-specific guidance (based on the helicopter’s demonstrated capability to withstand a specific level of bird-strike impact energy) that will assist pilots in devising precautionary helicopter operational strategies for minimizing the severity of helicopter damage sustained during a bird strike, should one occur, when operating in areas of known bird activity.
 This remains open awaiting the Rotorcraft Bird Strike Working Group mentioned above.
+UPDATE 21 October 2022: This was subsequently closed ‘acceptable alternative action’ relating to publishing SAIB AIR-21-17.

 - A-10-142 to the FAA: Require Sikorsky to design an audible low rotor revolutions per minute (Nr) alarm system and master warning light that will alert the flight crew of S-76 model helicopters of rapidly decaying Nr.
 The FAA rejected this proposed action, which the NTSB closed and classified as ‘unacceptable’.